On Quasi-Modular Pseudometric Spaces and Asymmetric Uniformities: Introduction

-\paragraph{Organization.} Section~\ref{sec:preliminaries} recalls modular axioms and introduces the quasi-modular relaxation.
-Section~\ref{sec:asymmetry} develops left/right topologies and quasi-uniformities and compares them with the symmetric envelope.
-Section~\ref{sec:uniform-categorical} gives enriched formulations and adjoint characterizations.
-Section~\ref{sec:completeness} treats completeness and compactness.
-Section~\ref{sec:examples} collects examples and applications.
+The paper is organized as follows.
+Section~\ref{sec:preliminaries} recalls the classical modular setting and introduces the quasi-modular relaxation.
+Section~\ref{sec:asymmetry} develops the associated forward and backward quasi-uniformities and the induced bitopological structure.
+In Section~\ref{sec:uniform-categorical} we relate quasi-modular gauges to enriched categories and compare enriched and uniform completions.
+Finally, Section~\ref{sec:directional-notion} is devoted to directional convergence, completeness, and compactness, and to the failure of these properties to be preserved under symmetrization.